Connectedness

 relatively compact) in \(X\) if its closure in \(X\) is compact.

-practice, sharpening "contained in some compact set" to a statement about precompact neighborhoods and
+in practice.
+They sharpen "contained in some compact set" to a statement about precompact

 Theorem (Characterizations of Local Compactness in the Hausdorff Case)